 - From North America there are a few flight options to Morocco.
 The only non-stop flight is from New York JFK to Casablanca.
 This flight operates daily on Royal Air Maroc/Delta.

 - Most flights will take you through Europe – almost every major European city has flights into Morocco.
-Some of the airlines to look into are;

 There are also low-cost carriers that connect from European hubs into Moroccan cities such as Marrakech, Fez and Tangier.
 Once in Morocco traveling around the country on Royal Air Maroc is possible.
 Flights go to smaller Moroccan cities such as Oujda, Ouarzazate, Agadir, Rabat, or Essaouira.
 If your journey is taking you beyond Morocco you will find flights to destinations across the Middle East and West Africa from Casablanca or Marrakech.